iTrust-Insure/ItrustInsure/README.md

 Returns the cover capacity from the API as detailed above.
 Located in the [examples\getCoverCapacity.js](examples/getCoverCapacity.js) script and can be run using the following command.

 	$ node examples\getCoverCapacity.js

+#### Get Cover Assets
+Returns the list of cover assets available.
+Located in the [examples\getCoverAssets.js](examples/getCoverAssets.js) script and can be run using the following command.

+	$ node examples\getCoverAssets.js

 #### Get Quote
 Returns a quote from the API as detailed above.
 Located in the [examples\getQuote.js](examples/getQuote.js) script and can be run using the following command.